-The Department of Music awards Bachelor of Music degrees with concentrations in four areas: (1) Choral/General Music Education, (2) Instrumental/General Music Education, (3) Instrumental Music Performance, and (4) Vocal Music Performance.
+The Department of Music awards Bachelor of Music degrees with concentrations in six areas: (1) Choral/General Music Education, (2) Composition, (3) Instrumental/General Music Education, (4) Instrumental Performance, (5) Jazz Studies, and (6) Vocal Performance.
 The Bachelor of Arts in Music degree is designed for students who want both intensive training in music and the opportunity to explore other areas of academic study.
 Considering a double major?
 The Bachelor of Arts in Music degree is specifically designed to allow students to graduate with two degrees within four years.

 A Minor in Music is designed for students who want to study music while working toward a degree in another field, while the Certificate in Jazz Studies and Certificate in Musical Theatre give students opportunities to enhance their undergraduate study with specialized instruction.